 3.1.1.
 Internal scheduling and programming decision-making

 a.
 Scheduling should respond to data (refer to Strategic Goal 1 regarding importance of SEPs).
+VP Instructional Services; ongoing ➚

 b.
-Develop and implement a plan to bring teaching and counseling faculty together to understand SEPs and how to use the available information more effectively for planning curriculum, scheduling courses, and ensuring student success
+Develop and implement a plan to bring teaching and counseling faculty together to understand SEPs and how to use the available information more effectively for planning curriculum, scheduling courses, and ensuring student success.
+VP Instructional Services and VP Student Services; ongoing ✘

 c.
-Define GCCD’s core programming based on empirical evidence, SLOs, and other quantitative and observational data, and assess potential impact on programs before offerings are reduced in size and scope (e.g., summer session)
+Define GCCD’s core programming based on empirical evidence, SLOs, and other quantitative and observational data, and assess potential impact on programs before offerings are reduced in size and scope (e.g., summer session).
+VP Instructional Services; ongoing ➚

 e.
-Analyze available data and follow-up with international and non-resident students to understand why the number of international students has declined and what strategies or offerings might entice them to attend GCCD
+Analyze available data and follow-up with international and non-resident students to understand why the number of international students has declined and what strategies or offerings might entice them to attend GCCD.
+VP Instructional Services; one-time ✓

 f.
 Explore, develop, assess, implement, and monitor innovative teaching/learning based on proven program review data